Business Development Companies: A Re-Emerging Alternative Capital Source

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide commercial finance counsel with a review of business development companies (BDCs), which are emerging as a capital-raising alternative.
+This CLE course will provide commercial finance counsel with a review of business development companies (BDCs), which are emerging as a capital-raising alternative.
 The panel will offer strategies for taking advantage of opportunities while minimizing legal risks for finance counsel to investors and issuers of private equity and venture funds.

 Overview—what is a BDC?